-According to instructions from the State Veterinarian, the SERT is to secure North Carolina borders and major highway throughways to an extent sufficient to reduce the risk of spread of FADs from other states.
-The success of this mission depends on close coordination with the State Agriculture and Emergency Management Agencies in adjacent States and clear communication of policies and permitting requirements to the impacted industries and the public.
+According to instructions from the State Veterinarian (SV), the SERT is to secure North Carolina borders and major highway throughways to an extent sufficient to reduce the risk of spread of FADs from other states.
+The success of this mission depends on close coordination with the USDA, other State Departments of Agriculture and Emergency Management Agencies in adjacent States along with clear communication of policies and permitting requirements to the impacted industries and the public.